 Such jumps usually occur with every transition of a particle from one periodic cell image to another.

 After the modifier has scanned the input trajectories and recorded all particle jumps, it subsequently modifies the coordinates of particles which have crossed a periodic boundary to "unfold" their

-The modifier uses the minimum image principle to detect transitions of a particle through a periodic boundary of the simulation cell from one frame to the next, i.e. in an incremental fashion.
-After unfolding, the continuous trajectories can span distances larger than the cell dimensions.
+The modifier uses the minimum image principle to detect the transition of a particle through a periodic cell boundary from one frame to the next.

-The unwrapping of trajectories is only performed along those directions for which periodic boundary conditions (PBC) are enabled for the simulation cell.
-The PBC flags are read from the input simulation file if available and can be manually set in the Simulation cell panel.
+Note that the unwrapping of trajectories is only performed along those cell directions for which periodic boundary conditions (PBC) are enabled.
+The PBC flags are read from the input simulation file if available, or can manually be set in the Simulation cell panel.